amamina/GeneExpression_R_Analysis/README.md

-# Gene Expression Analysis (GEO Reproduction Study)
+# Gene Expression Analysis on Microarray Data
 Differential gene expression analysis using R on GEO datasets to identify highly dysregulated genes between case and control samples.
 This project reproduces and explores a differential gene expression analysis workflow provided in the Gene Expression Omnibus.
 This project involves the analysis of gene expression data retrieved from the NCBI Gene Expression Omnibus (GEO) database using R.